List of Mentors for NZSA Youth Mentor Programme

 Michelle Elvy is a writer, editor and teacher of creative writing in Ōtepoti Dunedin.
 Her poetry, fiction, travel writing, creative nonfiction and reviews have been widely published and anthologised.
 Her books include ‘the everrumble’ and ‘the other side of better’, and her extensive anthology work includes, in 2025, ‘Te Moana o Reo | Ocean of Languages’ (The Cuba Press) and ‘Poto!
 Iti te kupu, nui te kōrero | Short!
 The big book of small stories’ (MUP), plus ‘A Kind of Shelter: Whakaruru-taha’ (MUP 2023), ‘Ko Aotearoa Tātou | We Are New Zealand’ (OUP 2020) and ‘Bonsai: Best Small Stories of Aotearoa NZ’ (CUP 2018) among others.
 She is Managing Editor of the international ‘Best Small Fictions’ series and has been Reviews Editor at Landfall and takahē.

 Once upon a time Michelle was a historian specialising in German History.
 A Fulbright scholar and Watson Fellow, she is also a three-time Pushcart nominee and recipient of the NZSA / Auckland Museum Library grant and the NZSA Mentorship programme award.
-In 2024 she won the IWW Short Story Prize; in 2023 she was Highly Commended in the Kathleen Grattan Award for a Sequence of Poems.
-She has been shortlisted in the Grimshaw Sargeson Award and twice in the Sargeson Short Story Prize.
-She has judged various competitions in Aotearoa and abroad, including the South Island Writers’ Association, the Whangārei Poetry Walk, the Bath Flash Fiction Award, the 2021 and 2022 Bath Novella-in-Flash Award and the 2024 Fish Flash Fiction Prize.
+In 2025, she is the recipient of two writing residencies, the Riddell Residency and the Auckland Regional Parks Residency, Also in 2025, her poetry collection was shortlisted in the Kathleen Grattan Award for Poetry, and her creative nonfiction proposal was highly commended in the 2025 CLNZ | NZSA Writers’ Award.
+In 2024 she won the IWW Short Story Prize and was runner up in the IWW Kathleen Grattan Prize for a Sequence of poems (also Highly Commended for a sequence in 2023).
+She has been shortlisted in the Grimshaw Sargeson Award and the Top of the South Short Story Award and twice shortlisted in the Sargeson Short Story Prize.
+Michelle has adjudicated various competitions in Aotearoa and abroad, including the South Island Writers’ Association, the Whangārei Poetry Walk, the Bath Flash Fiction Award, the 2021 and 2022 Bath Novella-in-Flash Award and the 2024 Fish Flash Fiction Prize.
 Michelle is founder of National Flash Fiction Day NZ and Flash Frontier: An Adventure in Short Fiction, and she edits at AT THE BAY | I TE KOKORU.
 She teaches creative writing online at 52|250 A Year of Writing (https://52250course.com/).

 Siobhan Harvey